EmrD/EmrD/README.md

 # About Me
 A passionate software developer interested in developing software across various platforms and languages.
 My primary interests lie in Python, Flutter, React, Java, and Javascript.
 Also I'm a backend developer but I can write frontend codes as much as I can. <strong>I started learning in 2019.
 As a hobby, I'm interested with networking.
 Then, I'm a security researcher in my free times with bug bounty programs.
-Also now I'm learning IBM Mainframe ecosystem which related with banking and insurance sector.</strong>
+Also now I'm learning IBM Mainframe ecosystem which related with banking and insurance sector. <ins>Now, I'm working on developing Google Chrome and submitting patches on crbug.com</ins></strong>

 I’m currently working on improving my skills with myself.
 You can access my projects [here](https://github.com/EmrD/my-projects)